City BuddyCityBuddy

 Bigos

-Bigos, known as hunter's stew, is a hearty dish made from sauerkraut, fresh cabbage, and various meats, often simmered for days to deepen its rich, smoky flavor.
+Bigos, also known as hunter’s stew, is a hearty dish made from sauerkraut, fresh cabbage, and various meats, reflecting the rustic flavors of Malbork.

 Bevande tradizionali